Renting an Apartment in Spain

 Although there are many more exciting and glamorous aspects of moving abroad, finding the right apartment is at the top of the list of importance!
 Your home should be your sanctuary, your comfort zone, and a place you WANT to be.
 However, I’ve found that the madness of trying to find a flat* in Spain, especially in a university city, can sometimes take a toll and leaves people settling for a less-than-ideal situation.
 Luckily for you, we’re here to help you through the initial process!

 First and foremost, you should decide if you want to have flatmates or go it on your own.
 If language skills and/or cultural immersion are priorities for you, I 100% recommend looking for Spanish roommates.
 I now have my own apartment and while the privacy and freedom is nice, I really miss out on the social aspect of cooking and sharing meals with someone else, at the very least.
 As (shared) time spent eating is an important aspect of Spanish culture, this was a special part of my flatmate experience.
 You should have an idea in mind about how many flatmates you’d like as well.
 If you’re looking to form real friendships with Spaniards, I recommend having only 1-3 flatmates.
 At least in my experience, flats that have room for any more than that seem to be guiri central.

 Once you have a decent idea of what you’re looking for, you’re ready to decide on the best search engine for you.
 Although you will also find plenty of flyers about pisos for rent hanging up around your city, I personally recommend searching online.
 It’s so much nicer when you can create an account, compare photos and details, and save your favorites. it’s a little bit more difficult to know what the apartment is really like from a flyer and you can save yourself precious time by putting in some serious digital searching first.
 By looking online you’re able to weed out ones that are definitely not your fit.
-You have quite a few option to choose from when it comes to sites advertising flats for rent and we're going to break down the best ones in another post soon!
+You have quite a few option to choose from when it comes to sites advertising flats for rent and so we're breaking down the best ones in another post this week!

 Contacting and Viewing

 Although some sites will have a built-in box right next to the ad for you to type in a message to “contact the advertiser,” I HIGHLY recommend you call.
-Although this can be intimidating, I have literally never received a single response after messaging so this seems to be ignored by most renters.
+Although this can be intimidating, I have literally never received a single response after messaging so this option seems to be ignored by most renters.
 At least in bigger cities, there are generally a lot of people looking to rent apartments and so real estate agencies and even individual renters don’t seem to invest time in responding to written messages when they can just wait for the phone calls to roll in.

 When you do call, have the reference number at hand (much more important for agencies than individuals) and make it clear from the start that you’re calling about the flat as many renters are elderly Spaniards and will be thrown off by your foreign accent so you’ll want them to know that your call could be beneficial for them!
-I find it most successful to suggest a particular date and time (at least “in the morning” or “in the evening”) that works for you rather to ask when you can see it.
+I find it most successful to suggest a particular date and time—at least “in the morning” (por la manaña) or “in the afternoon” (por la tarde)—that works for you rather to ask when you can see it.